Our website uses cookies for statistical purposes.

 4. Taxation: a limited liability company in Hong Kong enjoys a low corporate tax regime, as detailed below by our tax lawyers.

-In addition to the advantages listed above, private limited companies can easily raise capital, should they required to do so.
+In addition to the advantages listed above, private limited companies can easily raise capital, should they be required to do so.
 This can be accomplished by introducing new shareholders (for the private LLC) or by issuing more shares to the existing ones.
-Public limited companies also offers their shares to the public.

-Trademark registration in Hong Kong is advisable for those companies that wish to distinguish themselves on the market.
+Trademark registration in Hong Kong is advisable for companies that wish to distinguish themselves on the market.
 The needed registrations with the Hong Kong Intellectual Property Department can take place once the company is fully registered with the Companies Registry.
 Our team of IP Law attorneys can help you during the trademark application process

 Sole proprietorships and partnerships in Hong Kong

 The sole proprietorship is the simplest form of business in Hong Kong and also the easiest to set up.
-The business is owned and conducted by a single individual who is liable will all his or her assets.
+The business is owned and conducted by a single individual who is liable with all his or her assets.
 Because there is no distinction between the individual and the sole proprietorship, this type of business can be seen as a riskier one but it also has the great advantage of complete ownership.

 Partnerships in Hong Kong are set up by two or more individuals who will run a business and will share the profits made.
 The general partnership is formed between individuals who become liable for the debts of the partnership.
 It is easy to set up and this type of business can benefit from the experience brought together by the founding partners.
 Unlike in a general partnership, in a limited partnership, not all of the members are fully liable for the debts of the business, the liability of the limited partner is only as extensive as the amount of the capital investment.
 The limited partner cannot manage the partnership.